(Adapted from “Influences Primer” from the Greensboro, NC LARP community)

 Influence is a specific background you can purchase with XP.
 Each dot in the Influences background represents a character's ability to nudge, persuade, intimidate, manipulate, cajole, or coax mortals and mortal systems to act in specific ways.
 They can be used to achieve a wide variety of effects in the game world.

 Influences are not Downtimes.
-Although Storytellers will process most Influence actions alongside Downtimes between games, and the two systems occasionally interact, they are distinct systems.
+Although Storytellers will process most General Influence actions alongside Downtimes between games, and the two systems occasionally interact, they are separate and distinct systems.

-Example: Alice may have 3 dots in Elite Influences and 2 dots in Underworld Influences.
+Example: Alice has three (3) dots in Elite Influences and two (2) dots in Underworld Influences.

-The distinction between these categories is important when considering which actions affect what.
+The distinction between these two categories is important when considering which actions affect what.

-Influence categories divide the mortal world into segments.
-In our game, there are 20 categories:
+Influence specializations divide the mortal world into segments.
+In our game, there are twenty (20) specializations:

 |